Inniskeen: History

 The Patrick Kavanagh Centre is set up to commemorate the poet Patrick Kavanagh.
-The Centre houses exhibitions outlining Kavanagh's life story and local history.
-The Patrick Kavanagh Centre is housed in this former Roman Catholic church, St Mary's.
+Rosaleen (Smyth) Kearney, daughter of one of Patrick's classmates, Ann (Malone) Smyth, helped organize and ran the Centre in its early years; the Centre houses exhibitions outlining Kavanagh's life story and local history.
+The Patrick Kavanagh Centre is housed in Inniskeen's former Roman Catholic church, St Mary's.
 This building, which dates from 1820, was deconsecrated in 1974 when a new parish church was built.

-Patrick Kavanagh was baptised here, attended regular Mass and served as an altar boy here in his youth.
+Kavanagh was baptized here, attended regular Mass and served as an altar boy here in his youth.
 St Mary's Church features in his novel, Tarry Flynn, and also in the semi-autobiographical, The Green Fool.

-Patrick Kavanagh is buried in the adjoining churchyard, along with his wife Katherine Moloney Kavanagh, his brother Peter, and his sisters Anne and Mary.
+Kavanagh is buried in the adjoining churchyard, along with his wife, brother and sisters.